-Preschool Math Measuring Activity with Unifix Cubes
+Preschool Measuring Activity with Unifix Cubes

 MEASURING WITH BLOCKS?

-A couple important things to stress is that the item you use to measure with, in our case unifix cubes or the DUPLO below, should all be the same size and type.
+A couple important things to remember is that the item you use to measure with, in our case unifix cubes or the DUPLO below, should all be the same size and type.
 They should also be carefully placed end to end.
 Using an assortment of random size objects just won’t work!

 SIMPLE SET UP